Survey: Millions of People Will Spend Christmas Alone in 2023

 We recently ran a survey of 4,000 Americans living in one person households to determine how many will plan on spending Christmas alone.
-The alarming results are illustrated below.
+We recognize that holidays can be particularly challenging for those experiencing loneliness, and we aim to provide a source of comfort through enjoyable activities like Solitaire, Spider Solitaire, or Freecell.

 Key Findings